 Coronary Artery Disease affects the blood vessels (arteries) on the surface of the heart.
-These arteries bring blood (rich with oxygen and nutrients) to the heart.
+These arteries bring blood (rich in oxygen and nutrients) to the heart.

 What is a Coronary Angiogram?

 A procedure performed on the vessels in the heart is known as Coronary Angiogram or Angiography.
-‘Angio’ in Greek refers to blood vessel, and ‘Gram’ in Angiogram refers to a measure in Latin.
-So, Angiogram refers to analysis or record the condition of blood vessels.
+‘Angio’ in Greek refers to blood vessels, and ‘Gram’ in Angiogram refers to a measure in Latin.
+So, Angiogram refers to the analysis or recording of the condition of blood vessels.

 Angiography or Coronary Angiogram is a process where X-rays are used to study the condition of blood vessels in the arms, chest, or head.
-Any obstruction of the blood vessels is identified, recorded and reported to the consulting Cardiologist / Doctor.
-Pregnant women and people with a history of asthma, kidney problems and diabetes are not considered for Angiogram.
+Any obstruction of the blood vessels is identified, recorded, and reported to the consulting Doctor.
+Pregnant women and people with a history of asthma, kidney problems, and diabetes are not considered for Angiogram.

 The angiograms are performed by placing a catheter in an artery or vein to be reviewed.
 An iodine dye is injected into the artery, which allows an x-ray to view the exact site of any blockage or tear in an artery.
 The results from angiograms can be viewed on traditional x-ray films, and with new technology, they can also be viewed as digital pictures.